 6. Click OK to actually print the worksheets.

-Your printer may offer a similar capability to what is outlined here, but you may need to do some exploring through the printer's Properties dialog box to find that capability.
+Not all printer drivers will have the capability, but yours may.
+You won't know, though, unless you do some exploring through the printer's Properties dialog box to find that capability.
 Of course, printing this way can lead to some very small text on the printout, because the printer driver simply reduces each page to occupy a proportionate area of the printed page.
 If you want to reduce some of the white space, and thereby increase the size of the printed text, then you need to look for a different solution.

 Many people, to consolidate what is printed, actually create a "printing worksheet" which contains nothing but references to the areas to be printed on the other worksheets in the workbook.
 These references can either be done through formulas referring to the data on each worksheet, or by using the camera tool in Excel.
 (The camera tool has been described in other issues of ExcelTips.)